tohachan/diagram-bridge-mcp/README.md

 ### Custom Storage Configuration

-By default, rendered diagram files are saved to `{current-working-directory}/generated-diagrams/` with absolute file paths.
+By default, rendered diagram files are saved to `{project-root}/generated-diagrams/` with absolute file paths.
+The project root is automatically detected by searching for `package.json` file.
 You can customize this location using the `DIAGRAM_STORAGE_PATH` environment variable.

 **Default behavior:**
 ```json